cckssr/NextLaBIS/docs/branching-strategy.md

 ## Branch Types

 - **`main`** – Always deployable.
 Only merge PRs that pass checks and reviews.
+- **`develop`** – Integration branch for ongoing work.
+Syncs with `main` when ready and serves as the base for feature/bugfix branches.
 - **Feature branches** – Named `feature/<issue-number>-short-description`.
 Used for new features, enhancements, or sizeable refactors tied to an issue.
 - **Bugfix branches** – Named `bugfix/<issue-number>-short-description`.
 Used for urgent fixes.
 - **Phase branches (optional)** – For large initiatives spanning multiple PRs within the same phase.
 Named `phase/<phase-name>` and short lived.

 ## Workflow

-1. Create a branch from `main` using the appropriate prefix.
+1. Create a branch from `develop` using the appropriate prefix.
 2. Commit work incrementally following the [coding standards](coding-standards.md).
-3. Rebase on top of `main` before opening or updating a PR to maintain a linear history.
+3. Rebase on top of `develop` before opening or updating a PR to maintain a linear history.
 4. Open a pull request referencing the related issue or epic.
 Ensure automated checks pass.
-5. After approval, squash merge into `main` unless the commit history adds explicit value.
+5. After approval, squash merge into `develop` unless the commit history adds explicit value.

 ## Release Tags

-- When a phase milestone is achieved, tag `main` with `phase-x.y` to capture the snapshot.
+- When a phase milestone is achieved, tag `develop` with `phase-x.y` to capture the snapshot.
 - Use semantic versioning once releases target production environments.

 ## Hotfixes